Duchess Maria Antonia of Bavaria

 Maria Antonia, Princess of Bavaria, Electress of Saxony (18 July 1724 – 23 April 1780) was a German princess, composer, singer, harpsichordist and patron of the arts, known particularly for her operas: Il trionfo della fedeltà (“The triumph of fidelity”) and Talestri, regina delle amazoni (“Talestri, queen of the Amazons”).
 She was Electress of Saxony as the wife of Frederick Christian, Elector of Saxony.
 Following the latter's death in 1763, she became the Regent of Saxony for their son Frederick Augustus I of Saxony.

 Family and background

-Baptized Maria Antoina Walpurgis Symphorosa, she was born at Nymphenburg Palace in Munich to Archduchess Maria Amalia of Austria and Elector Karl Albert of Bavaria.
+Baptized Maria Antonia Walpurgis Symphorosa, she was born at Nymphenburg Palace in Munich to Archduchess Maria Amalia of Austria and Elector Karl Albert of Bavaria.
 Throughout her life she received an outstanding education, particularly in the arts; including that of painting and writing poetry, as well as music.

-She was the fourth of seven children of the Elector and his wife.
+She was the second of seven children of the Elector and his wife.

 Marriage

 A marriage by proxy took place in Munich on 13 June 1747 to Frederick Christian, the heir to the Electorate of Saxony, while they would wed in person in Dresden on 20 June 1747.
 That same year she became a member of the Accademia dell’Arcadia of Rome, a significant institution in operatic reform.
 With her marriage, she moved to Dresden.
 She had nine children with Friedrich Christian, seven of whom survived infancy.